yargnad/The-Lyceum/PNEUMA_ARCHITECTURE.md

 ### Stage A: The Local Moderator (The User's Node)
 Every user's primary node (e.g., their Genesis Node or Sovereign AIWT) acts as the **Moderator**.
 * **Sovereignty:** The user's own hardware is always the boss.
 It creates the prompt and makes the final decision on the answer.
-* **Routing:** The Moderator's lightweight "Gating Network" analyzes the prompt and tags it with structured metadata, including optional user constraints:
+* **Routing:** The Moderator's lightweight "Gating Network" analyzes the prompt and tags it with structured metadata, including optional user constraints for power users:
     ```json
     {
       "intent": "code",